Six Tips for Sleeping Better

-Brain Dump: If you find yourself overwhelmed with to-do lists, worry and a runaway thought train before bed, writing may help.
+Brain Dump: If you find yourself overwhelmed with internal to-do lists, worry and a runaway thought train before bed, writing may help.
 Try the “brain dump” exercise.
 Use old-fashioned pen and paper; there have been studies about how your brain acts differently when writing longhand vs computer (longhand tends to activate the RAS of the brain which is a processing filter).

-When you're finished shred it, tear it up or otherwise destroy it.
+When you're finished shred the worry/anxiety list, tear it up or otherwise destroy it.
 Burning is the preferred method of symbolically getting rid of these worries, but not the best idea if you're beginning to get sleepy from the cathartic nature of the exercise.
 Whatever you do, don't wad it up where it can be read later.
 That can produce more stress in itself which is exactly what you're trying to avoid.

 There are also combinations of herbs premixed into tea bags sold under names that typically have “sleep” in the title.
 My personal favorite is Bigelow Sweet Dreams.
-I've also used the Now Foods brand melatonin for a few years.
-It seems to work better than others because it's time released and I love that brand since it carries the Good Manufacturing Process certification.
+I've also used the Now Foods brand melatonin in the past.
+It seems to work better than others because it's time-released and I love that brand since it carries the Good Manufacturing Process certification.